quentinsf/IMAPdedup/README.md

 which will create a virtualenv for you and keep it up to date as you experiment without you having to think much about it or do any activation and deactivation.

-### Using docker
+### Using Docker

-To run IMAPdedup in a docker container, you can use the following commands:
+To run IMAPdedup in a Docker container, you can use the following commands:
 First, build the image:

     docker build -t imapdedup .